Nikhila999/Kickstarter_Analysis/Written_Report_Template.md

 - What can you conclude about the Outcomes based on Goals?

-    - Looking at the Outcomes based in Goals line graph, we can conclude that the
+    - Looking at the Outcomes based in Goals line graph, we can conclude that,
         1. The highest number of successful campaigns are funded with goals less than $1000 and as the goal amount starts to increase the success of the campaign is reduced except for the goal amounts between 35k - 45k.
         2. Also, there are no successful campagins for goal amount between 45k-50k and there are 294 failed campaigns.

 - What are some limitations of this dataset?
     - Dataset we are working on could be incomplete, notice that the data is starting from 2009.